13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 My second favorite thing about this lens was the build quality.

-The body of the lens feels very solid, it does have some plasticky notes on it, but it does feel very well put together.
+The body of the lens feels very solid.
+It does have some plasticky notes on it, but it does feel very well put together.

 Nothing that makes any noises, anything that wiggles around, or anything; it’s just built like a tank.